 Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 SAGE’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and licence to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
 In this case copyright in the work will be assigned from the author to the society.
 For more information please visit the SAGE Author Gateway.

 Asian and Pacific Migration Journal offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines.

 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.